open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 // do something with the current span

-// Don't forget to endend the span! span.end()
+// Don't forget to end the span! span.end()
 ```